flemingsyaifullah/testapp/README.md

 To apply database change you should delete existing database (if exist) and re-create database

-Please also update db_script.sql with data of PlateNumberExpiredDate (no need create new record)
+Please also update db_script.sql to insert a new record for CBU Car including PlateNumberExpiredDate information

 4. Rewrite this test solution in .NET 6 or 7 is a big plus since this test app still using .NET Framework 4.8 (optional)